pjaos/mpy_tool/mcu_template_software/examples/project_template_4/README.md

 You may want to modify the above code for your projects functionality to read some values from sensors.
 These values can be used to update values in a dictionary.
 The setParamDict() method on the WebServer class (lib/webserver.py) should be used to pass a reference to this dictionary which is then used by the WebServer class to update the values on the webpage served to the client.

+## Details of WiFi setup functionality

+The example code includes the allocation of two GPIO pins on the MCU, one connected to an LED and one connected to a button.

+See [WIFI_SETUP_GPIOS.md](WIFI_SETUP_GPIOS.md) for details of this.